 Graduates of the Career Counseling program who are interested in furthering their clinical counseling skills and addressing the range of issues that affect clients' lives and work may be interested in working toward eligibility for Licensed Professional Clinical Counselor (LPCC).

-The majority of courses are completed as requirements of the Masters' degree program.
+Students wishing to pursue the LPCC should complete an emphasis in Clinical Mental Health Counseling.
 It is strongly recommended that students pursue an internship that integrates a clinical mental health focus (see Career Counseling Specialization Coordinator).
-Additional requirements for the LPCC of SFSU Career Counseling graduates are as follows: